 What kind of pet insurance covers surgery?

-There are two main types of pet insurance, and they cover surgeries in different scenarios.
-Accident-only pet insurance covers medical costs if your pet is injured due to an accident — for example, if your pet is hit by a vehicle or eats something that it's not supposed to.
-Comprehensive pet insurance plans cover accidents as well as diseases and chronic illnesses.
+- Accident-only pet insurance covers medical costs if your pet is injured due to an accident.
+For example, if your pet is hit by a car or eats something it's not supposed to, your accident-only pet insurance will help cover the cost of surgery.

 Which surgeries are covered by pet insurance?